rayves/Feed-Me-terminal-application/README.md

 #### Menu item manipulation

-Another quality of life feature would be to be able to change menu item ingredients as this would contribute significantly for accessability purposes, being able to cater to a wider range of users.
+Another quality of life feature would be to be able to change menu item ingredients as this would contribute significantly for accessibility purposes, being able to cater to a wider range of users.
 However this feature was avoided as it is a quite complicated feature and with the time constraints would not be able to be fulfilled.
 ## Control Flow Diagram

 ### Original Sitemap